eqpoqpe/faci/README.md

 # blcc

-script of betm library c compile, it's good for works.
+script of `BETM library C creator`, it's good work for you.

 ## COMMAND